Scouts BSA Troop 205, located in the Northeast corner of Fort Worth, Texas. We are in the Mustang District, of the Longhorn Council.

 Our first activity was the Brazos Valley District Merit Badge College in 2000 in Weatherford, Texas.
 We had our elections and our first Senior Patrol Leader(SPL) was Joseph Nuñez a 2nd class scout (he had the highest rank at the time).
 The Gastineau Family joined shortly after that after moving to town and Tyler became the next SPL and Micah Culpepper shortly after that.
 All those SPLs eventually became Eagle Scouts.

 In February 2000 we had 2 Webelos patrols crossover from Pack 205.
 In that group was Carl Dieffenbach our first scout to earn the Eagle Scout rank in the troop.

-Alliance United Methodist Church has been our charter organization from the start and still is today.
+Alliance United Methodist Church has been our Charter Organization from the start until 12/09/2021.
+Victory Therapy Center is our new Charter Organization, as we enter a new chapter in the troops history.
 Scouts BSA Troop 205 provides a safe, fun environment for boys and young adults to build character, to learn the responsibilities of participating citizenship, and to develop personal fitness, all while learning valuable leadership skills!

 The leaders of Troop 205 are the Scouts themselves.
 Empowering the Scouts to be leaders is the core of Scouting.

 Scouts learn by doing.
 What they do is lead their patrols and the troop.
 Our Scouts have developed the Troop’s program for each month and for the coming year.
 Leadership starts with the Patrol.
 The Patrol Leader and his Assistant Patrol Leader guide their Scouts as they advance in rank, participate in activities, such as camping.